All Episodes

 In 2020, if you look at Joe Biden, his margin of victory was only 43,000 votes in three swing states.

-And that would be Georgia, that would be Arizona, and I believe Pennsylvania was the third one or Wisconsin, one of the three.
+And I believe Pennsylvania was the third one, or Wisconsin, one of the three, one of the two.

-And I don't want you to say what happened to me.
+And I don't want you to say, what happened to me?

-I am telling you, assume the races are close, because the polls are all telling us they're close.
+I am telling you, assume the races are close because the polls are all telling us they're close.

-It's gonna be a tsunami.
+It's going to be a tsunami.

 They can win everything.